 I’ve wandered up the river to Main Street to mail a letter at our small-town post office.
 Making an unplanned stop at the local coffee shop, I’ve asked for a golden latté and ginger scone.
-Rung up and ready to pay the shop’s one barista before she fills my order, I’ve realized my wallet must be sitting on the kitchen island back home.
+The shop’s one barista has rung me up; I’m ready to hand her a few bills before she fills my order.
+In an awful moment, I realize my wallet must be sitting on the kitchen island back home.

-Using my phone and Google Pay hasn’t worked.
-The barista has said it’s G Pay’s fault, because “it sucks.”
+Using my phone and Google Pay doesn’t work.
+The barista says it’s G Pay’s fault, because “it sucks.”

-“I’ll catch that drink another time,” I’ve said, stepping aside to let the socially distanced man up to the counter.
+“I’ll catch that drink another time,” I say, stepping aside to let the socially distanced man up to the counter.

 He’ll have none of it.
-He wants to treat me to the latté.
+He wants to pay for the latté.
 I refuse, especially when the barista reminds me I’ve also ordered a scone.
 “Which do you want, the drink or the food?” she asks.

 Before I can answer, the man says, ”She wants both.”

 I’ve moved through the morning as through jello.
-Every attempt at crisp, purposeful action has been stymied by grief.
-My 97-year-old father passed just after midnight, and I haven’t been back to sleep.
+Every attempt at crisp, purposeful action has been slowed by grief.
+My 97-year-old father passed just after midnight, and I never got back to sleep.
 Instead my mind has gone over everything that happened in his last hours, days, and months, things I could’ve done differently.
 Things I wanted to do differently but couldn’t or didn’t because of COVID.

 Rivers have always offered solace, so walking the riparian path to mail letters seemed do-able.
 Nothing else did.